-Our research interests mainly focus on three aspects: (1) species diversity surveys using DNA barcoding and eDNA metabarcoding and (2) various macro-evolutionary processes and diversification trends in algae; and (3) genome evolution and molecular evolution in plants (including flowering plants and algae).
-I use various molecular tools, bioinformatics analyses (by using Perl, Python, and R), and high-throughput next-generation sequencing techniques (e.g., illumina and 454 pyrosequencing) to address various evolutionary or ecological questions.
+Our research interests mainly focus on two aspects: (1) species diversity surveys using DNA barcoding and eDNA metabarcoding and (2) various macro-evolutionary processes on their diversification trends.
+I use various molecular tools, bioinformatics and statistical analyses (by using Perl, Python, and R), and high-throughput next-generation sequencing techniques (e.g., MinION nanopore, illumina, and 454 pyrosequencing) to address various ecological questions.
 Some of the research questions are listed below.
 Please check the TIGP Fellowship (http://tigp-biodiv.biodiv.tw/) if you like to pursue your PhD in this lab.

-(1) How do the evolution of new traits (e.g., polyploidy, metabolic flexibility, eco-physiological properties, or morphological features) facilitate the species diversification?
+(1) How does the evolution of new traits (e.g., eco-physiological properties or morphological features) facilitate the species diversification?

 (2) How do different external factors shape the relationship between biodiversity and ecosystem function?

-To tackle these questions, I used thermoacidophilic red algae and calcified galaxauraceous seaweeds as materials for Questions 1~2, and Arabidopsis as materials for Question 3.
+To tackle these questions, I used microalgae and seaweeds as materials.